Aliases for DUSP5 Gene

 GeneCards Summary for DUSP5 Gene

 DUSP5 (Dual Specificity Phosphatase 5) is a Protein Coding gene.
-Diseases associated with DUSP5 include malt lymphoma.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
-An important paralog of this gene is SSH1.
+Diseases associated with DUSP5 include Lymphoma, Mucosa-Associated Lymphoid Type and Schuurs-Hoeijmakers Syndrome.
+Among its related pathways are RET signaling and MAPK signaling pathway.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
+An important paralog of this gene is DUSP4.